-Bus Rapid Transit (BRT) describes bus services that use features such as separated lanes, level boarding, off-board payment, higher frequency and additional vehicle doors that combine to provide higher speeds, reliability and capacity than traditional bus service.
-Sound Transit 3 will invest in BRT in two corridors: on I-405 and SR 518, connecting from Lynnwood to Burien; and on SR 522 and Northeast 145th Street between Bothell and Shoreline (with service to Woodinville), connecting with Link light rail at Northeast 145th Street.
+Bus Rapid Transit (BRT) describes bus services that use features such as separated lanes, level boarding, off-board payment, higher frequency, and additional doors to provide, which combine to provide higher speed and capacity than traditional bus service.
+ST3 will invest in BRT in two corridors: on I-405 and SR 518 to serve the eastside, connecting from Lynnwood to Burien; and on SR 522 and Northeast 145th Street between Bothell and Shoreline (with service to Woodinville), connecting with Link light rail at Northeast 145th Street.

-Sound Transit 3 BRT investments will serve customers approximately every 10 minutes in the peak period and every 15 minutes off peak.
+ST3 BRT investments will serve customers approximately every 10 minutes in the peak period and every 15 minutes off peak.
 On I-405 and SR 518, BRT will operate on limited-access highways primarily in lanes that are managed via tolls and/or limited to high occupancy vehicles.
-On SR 522 and NE 145th Street, business access and transit (BAT) lanes and features such as queue jumps will similarly allow buses to maintain a level of speed and reliability that represents a substantial improvement over buses in general purpose traffic.
+On SR 522 and NE 145th Street, bus access transit (BAT) lanes and features such as queue jumps will similarly allow buses to maintain a level of speed and reliability that represents a substantial improvement over buses in general purpose traffic.